-"Young people are the future.
-It might sound like a cliché, but the reality is that training local students is the most important element of any long-term conservation effort in the developing world."
+"The reality is that training local students is the most important element of any long-term conservation effort in the developing world."

 These are the passionate words of Martin Gardner, RBGE's expert in the flora of Chile.